viniciuslagedo/ng-accessibility-bar/CONTRIBUTING.md

 # Contributing
-Default process to contributing with project
+This is a default process to contribute to the project

-### New feature or improvement
+### New features or improvements

-1. Create a new branch from develop following [Git Flow](https://danielkummer.github.io/git-flow-cheatsheet/index.pt_BR.html) rules
+1. Create a new branch from develop-branch following [Git Flow](https://danielkummer.github.io/git-flow-cheatsheet/index.pt_BR.html) rules

 ```bash
 git checkout -b branch-type/name